-4.1 Allergan's Core Study (TruForm® 1 Implants)
+5.1 Allergan's Core Study (TruForm® 1 Implants)

 The Core Study was a 10-year study to assess safety and effectiveness in augmentation, reconstruction, and revision (revision-augmentation and revision-reconstruction) patients with TruForm® 1 implants.
 Patient follow-up was at 0-4 weeks, 6 months, 12 months, and annually through 10 years.
 Safety was assessed by complications, such as implant rupture, capsular contracture, and reoperation.
-Benefit (effectiveness) was assessed by breast size change, patient satisfaction, and measures of quality of life.
+Benefit (effectiveness) was assessed by breast size change, patient satisfaction and measures of quality of life.

 The Allergan Core Study consisted of 715 patients.
 This included 455 primary augmentation patients, 147 revision-augmentation patients, 98 primary reconstruction patients, and 15 revision-reconstruction patients.
 Of these patients, 158 primary augmentation patients, 50 revision-augmentation patients, 51 primary reconstruction patients, and 5 revision-reconstruction patients were in the MRI cohort, which means that they were assessed for silent rupture by MRI at years 1, 3, 5, 7, and 9.
-The study is complete, with final results through 10 years reported in this brochure.
+The study is complete, with the results through 10 years reported in this brochure.

-Allergan's results indicate that the risk of at least one occurrence of any complication (including reoperation) at some point through 10 years after implant surgery is 33% for primary augmentation patients and 39% for revision-augmentation patients.
+Allergan's results indicate that the risk of at least one occurrence of any complication (including reoperation) at some point through 10 years after implant surgery is 47% for primary reconstruction patients and 47% for revision-reconstruction patients.
 The information below provides more details about the complications and benefits you may experience.
 More detailed data tables are found in the Appendix of this brochure.
 Please refer to the glossary for the definition of any complication you may not understand.

-4.2 Core Study: What Are The 10-Year Follow-Up Rates?
+5.2 Core Study: What Are The 10-Year Follow-Up Rates?